Administrative Policies and Procedures Manual - Policy 3210: Recruitment and Hiring

 References must be checked on the final candidate.
 However, if more than one finalist is identified after the interview process, then reference checks on all identified finalists may also be conducted provided that consistent and defensible criteria are used to select finalists for reference checking.
 For external finalists at least (3) three previous supervisors should be contacted.
 For current UNM employees, hiring officials should contact a minimum of two (2) previous supervisors.
 A written record of reference checks, which includes questions, responses, and identities of individuals contacted is required.
 If the finalist is a current or former UNM employee, the hiring official should review the employee's UNM personnel file.
 If the finalist is a current or former UNM Hospital employee, the hiring official should work with UNM HR to review the personnel file.

 4.4.
 Selecting the Successful Candidate

 UNM is committed to meeting its affirmative action responsibilities in recruiting and retaining a highly qualified and diverse workforce.
-In accordance with UNM Regents' Policy 6.2.
-"Hiring, Promotion and Transfer," when qualifications, abilities, and past performance of candidates are substantially equal as determined by the hiring official:
+In accordance with RPM 6.2 ("Hiring, Promotion and Transfer") and RPM 2.3 ("Equal Opportunity and Affirmative Action for Employees and Students"), when qualifications, abilities, and past performance of candidates are substantially equal as determined by the hiring official:

 - New Mexico residents shall be given preference over nonresidents;

-- seniority in UNM employment shall be given weight when there are two (2) or more similarly qualified UNM employees.
+- seniority in UNM employment shall be given weight when there are two (2) or more similarly qualified UNM employees; and